 Being successful with spearfishing from a kayak is not as simple as jumping in your boat and going.
 There are a few things that you should know before you get out and start kayak diving.
 Let’s take a look at five things you should know about spearfishing from a kayak.

 1. Always Let Someone Know Before You Go

 There are always risks associated with taking any sort of floating apparatus out into the ocean.
 You should always let someone know where you are going to be and for how long before you go out spearfishing.
 This could mean the difference between life and death.

 It’s a good idea to also have an emergency contact list on you when you go out in the case of an incident.
 Be sure to include information about your vehicle, any medications you need, and who you are.

 Of course, it’s always safer (and more fun) to have someone to hunt with.
 If possible, try and find a dive partner so that you have the security of knowing that someone is there to help you in the case of an accident or emergency.
 Most divers will recommend that you avoid diving alone at all costs.

 The bigger the group, the more opportunity for good times and the less likely for something bad to happen out on the water.

 2. Make Sure Your Gear is in Check

-There is a lot of gear and supplies that go along with the sport of spearfishing, and it is important that the gear you use is in tip-top shape.
+There are a lot of gear and supplies that go along with the sport of spearfishing, and it is important that the gear you use is in tip-top shape.
 Unlike spearfishing from shallow waters near the shore, you aren’t going to be in close access to your vehicle.
-Before you head out with your kayak on the open ocean, double check and make sure that you have everything that you need.
+Before you head out with your kayak on the open ocean, double-check and make sure that you have everything that you need.
 Take some extras in case you need them, and make sure all the gear you have is in good working order.